mattvenn/project0_test/README.md

 ## Notes

-* The usual command to build the GDS is 'make user_proj_example' and 'make uesr_project_wrapper'.
+* The usual command to build the GDS is 'make user_proj_example' and 'make user_project_wrapper'.
 * These recipes start docker in interactive mode, which doesn't work in the Github actions context.
 * To work around this, the full docker command (without the -it flags) is used.